khanhnamle1994/cracking-the-data-science-interview/Question-Bank/Workera/README.md

 - PCA tries to identify the subspace in which the data approximately lies.
   - Prior to running PCA, we typically first preprocess the data by normalizing each feature to have mean 0 and variance 1.
 We do this by subtracting the mean and dividing by the empirical standard deviation.
   - To compute the "major axis of variation" `u` - that is, the direction on which the data approximately lies, we find the unit vector u so that when the data is projected onto the direction onto the direction corresponding to `u`, the variance of the projected data is maximized.
-  - More specifically, if we wish to project our data into a k-dimensional subspace, we should choose `u1, ..., uk` to be the top k eigenvectors of `\Sum`, which is the empirical covariance matrix of the data.
+  - More specifically, if we wish to project our data into a k-dimensional subspace, we should choose `u_1, ..., u_k` to be the top k eigenvectors of `\Sum`, which is the empirical covariance matrix of the data.
 The `u_i`s now form a new, orthogonal basis for the data.
 - PCA is referred to as a **dimensionality reduction** algorithm.
-The vectors `u1, ..., uk` are called the first k **principal components** of the data.
+The vectors `u_1, ..., u_k` are called the first k **principal components** of the data.
 - PCA has many applications:
   - Compression is an obvious application.
 If we reduce high dimensional data to `k = 2` or `3` dimensions, then we can also plot the `y^(i)`'s to visualize the data.
   - Another standard application is to preprocess a dataset to reduce its dimension before running a supervised learning algorithm with the inputs.
 Apart from computational benefits, reducing the data's dimension can also reduce the complexity of the hypohtesis class considered and help avoid overfitting.